2024 Formula Regional Japanese Championship

 The 2024 Formula Regional Japanese Championship was a multi-event, Formula Regional open-wheel single seater motor racing championship held in Japan.
 The drivers competed in Formula Regional cars that conform to the FIA Formula Regional regulations for the championship.
-This was the fifth season of the series, promoted by K2 Planet, and the 46th overall season of an FIA ladder series (dating to the 1979 Japanese Formula 3 Championship).
+This was the fifth season of the series, promoted by New Pacific Sports Marketing Inc., and the 46th overall season of an FIA ladder series (dating to the 1979 Japanese Formula 3 Championship).

 The season started on 9 March at Suzuka International Racing Course and ran over six weekends, until 13 October.
 All three titles were wrapped up at the penultimate round of the season, with Michael Sauter becoming the first foreign driver to win the Drivers' Championship, while his team Birth Racing Project【BRP】took the Teams' Championship and N-SPEED driver "Yugo" topped the Masters' class.

 Teams and drivers

 All teams and drivers competed using the Dome F111/3 Regional F3 car, powered by an Alfa Romeo engine and with Dunlop tires.